-- (1) Making reasonable efforts to confer with any persons seeking to have a JD petition filed, the potential respondent and other interested persons including the victim or complainant, on the same day that such persons appear at the probation department concerning the advisability of requesting that a JD petition be filed and in order to gather information needed for a determination of the suitability of the case for adjustment; - (2) Permitting any youth who is represented by an attorney to be accompanied by the attorney at any preliminary conference; - (3) Ascertaining from the complainant pursuant to URFC, a brief statement of the underlying events and a brief statement of factors, if known to that person that would assist the court in determining whether the potential respondent should be detained or released in the event that a petition is filed; - (4) Promptly informing the complainant, the potential respondent, parent or other person legally responsible for his/her care, or any other interested person(s) at the first conference regarding the petition and Family Court processes as set forth in the URFC and explain the benefits of probation intake and adjustment and the services that may be made available to address the needs of the youth, as compared to proceeding directly to petition; and - (5) For youth determined to be eligible and suitable for adjustment services, the probation department may conduct a pre-screen assessment at the Initial Intake Conference using a state approved, risk and need assessment instrument that measures the risk of recidivism.
-This assessment may be completed by a

-Probation Assistant, Probation Officer, or an employee of the Probation department specially trained and approved by the Probation Director, and under the direct oversight and review by a Probation Supervisor.
+- (4) Promptly informing the complainant, the potential respondent, parent[/guardian] or other person legally responsible for his/her care, or any other interested person(s) at the first conference regarding [the function and limitations of, and the alternatives to, the adjustment process, and other advisements as set forth in URFC \$205.22 (d).] the petition and Family Court processes as set forth in the URFC and explain the benefits of probation intake and adjustment and the services that may be made available to address the needs of the youth, as compared to proceeding directly to petition; and - (5) For youth determined to be eligible and suitable for adjustment services, the probation department may conduct a pre-screen assessment at the Initial Intake Conference using a state approved, risk and need assessment instrument that measures the risk of recidivism.
+This assessment may be completed by a Probation Assistant, Probation Officer, or an employee of the Probation department specially trained and approved by the Probation Director, and under the direct oversight and review by a Probation Supervisor.